 Flat words are, quite literally, flat.
 Large, rocky worlds that are not planets in the traditional sense.
 Arindell and its famous library are located on one such world.
 These worlds cannot be reached by space travel, and their ends can often be walked to.
 Some flat worlds have literal "ends" with cliffs that can be looked over (or infidels thrown over), while others have a repeating horizon; and still others, a Möebius, or continuous horizon: e.g., any movement toward the edge, ultimately becomes translated into movement around it.
 Exploration has proven that although the atmosphere attenuates at higher altitudes, gravity does not; whereas continuance too far from the surface results in collision with an impassible barrier.

 Finite dimensions include planets, stars, and even multiple galaxies.
 They are spherical and divided by membraneous barriers identified as "aether".
 Ripples within the either form 'reflections' resembling distant starlight/gravity/radio-waves/cosmic radiation, which (accompanied by space-bourne particles, earlier emitted by stars etc.) then bounce back and forth across the whole dimension, creating more and deeper reflections.
 Through a telescope, this creates the illusion of an infinite or near-infinite universe.

 Essentially a very small finite dimension; may be completely empty or include a handful of stars and planets.

 The organizational structure of the Known Worlds is very difficult to visualize or map.
-Different regions are sorted into 'domains' based on the relative difficultly of getting from one world to another through magic.
-When the Gudersnipe Foundation introduced the GATE network, transport by magic became increasingly uncommon, the old arrangement of Domains was largely forgotten.
+Different regions are sorted into 'domains' based on the relative difficulty of getting from one world to another.
+When the Gudersnipe Foundation introduced the GATE network, transport by magic became increasingly uncommon, and the old arrangement of Domains was forgotten.